- Discover a pocket-sized paradise of sugary pink sands, secret turquoise bays, sea grottoes and pastel villages

 The British Airways flight leaves in the early evening, so you have most of the day at leisure.

-There are no mandatory vaccination requirements.
-Recommended vaccinations are: Hepatitis B and Tetanus.
-The risk of malaria is not normally present but you may wish to consult your GP or travel health clinic for further advice.
-Dengue fever and/or Chikungunya is a known risk in places visited.
-It is a tropical viral disease spread by daytime biting mosquitoes.
-There is currently no vaccine or prophylaxis available for Dengue, and therefore the best form of prevention is to avoid being bitten.
-We recommend you take the usual precautions to avoid mosquito bites.
+The risk of malaria is not normally present but you may wish to consult your doctor or travel clinic for further advice.
+Additionally, dengue fever and chikungunya, both spread by biting mosquitoes, are known risks in places visited.
+There are currently no vaccines or prophylaxes available; therefore, we recommend you take the usual precautions to avoid mosquito bites.

 Eating and Drinking